 The regulation requires that any revisions of the PHA's administrative plan must be formally adopted by the PHA Board of Commissioners or other authorized PHA officials.
 Recognizing the foreseeable difficulties in complying with this requirement in light of the COVID-19 emergency, HUD is waiving the requirement to allow the PHA administrative plan to be revised on a temporary basis without Board approval.
-HUD is waiving the requirement to allow the PHA administrative plan to be revised on a temporary basis without Board approval through September 30, 2020.
-Any informally adopted revisions under this waiver authority must be formally adopted no later than December 31, 2020.
+HUD is waiving the requirement to allow the PHA administrative plan to be revised on a temporary basis without Board approval.
+HUD is waiving the requirement to allow the PHA administrative plan to be revised on a temporary basis without Board approval.
+HUD is waiving the requirement to allow the PHA administrative plan to be revised on a temporary basis without Board approval through March 31, 2021.
+Any informally adopted revisions under this waiver authority must be formally adopted no later than June 30, 2021.

-Period of Availability: The period of availability ends on December 31, 2020.
+Period of Availability: The period of availability ends on June 30, 2021.